cwrau/reactive-kata/README.md

 This kata is for use as introduction to reactive programming with kotlin and project reactor.
 The slides, which are a prerequisite for this dojo, are available [here](http://deen13.github.io/talks/reactive).

 ## Problem Description
 You have to wind up the project of your co-worker Jeff.
 The task is to build a dashboard for a foosball tournament.
-Jeff already implmeneted the connection to the foosball tables and a **unstable** poc for the dashboard user interface.
+Jeff already implemented the connection to the foosball tables and a **unstable** poc for the dashboard user interface.
 The datasource is the flux from the [tournament](https://github.com/socras/reactive-kata/blob/master/src/main/kotlin/de/smartsquare/dojo/reactive/tournament/Tournament.kt).

 ## Exercises
 1. [Summarize](https://github.com/socras/reactive-kata/blob/master/src/main/kotlin/de/smartsquare/dojo/reactive/summarizer/StatisticsSummarizer.kt) the games streamed by the tournament per second in a [statistics](https://github.com/socras/reactive-kata/blob/master/src/main/kotlin/de/smartsquare/dojo/reactive/dashboard/Statistics.kt) object.